Error Handling

 remote error: tls: protocol_version

-Could be a cert mismatch, expired cert, the server only speaks TLS 1.3 and your config disabled it, or an anti-bot system rejecting your fingerprint at TLS level.
-The message usually has a hint, but they're not always easy to read.
+Could be a cert mismatch, an expired cert, a server that only speaks TLS 1.3 with your config disabling it, or an anti-bot system rejecting your fingerprint at TLS level.
+The message usually carries a hint, though they're not always easy to read.

 Timeout